Safety Of Medicines (Evaluation) Bill

 - The Medicines and Healthcare products Regulatory Agency (MHRA): Required to provide information to the Panel.

-- Pharmaceutical Companies: Their testing methods will be evaluated, and commercially sensitive information may be involved.
+- Pharmaceutical Companies: Their testing methods and products will be evaluated, potentially impacting future research and development.

 Powered by nyModel